defunSM/hotwheelz/README.md

-# hotwheelz
-A car selling website example.
+A car selling website using node.js and heroku.